-Tax-Advantaged Accounts
+Tax-Qualified Accounts

 Please refer to the account application for specific requirements to open and maintain an account.
-Certain tax-advantaged accounts can only be opened and maintained via written request.
+Certain tax-qualified accounts can only be opened and maintained via written request.
 Please contact an ALPS representative for more information.

-If you are eligible, you may set up one or more tax-advantaged accounts.
+If you are eligible, you may set up one or more tax-qualified accounts.
 A tax advantaged account allows you to shield your investment income and capital gains from current income taxes.
-Subject to restrictions, a tax-advantaged account may either allow you to currently deduct amounts contributed to such accounts or allow you to receive tax-free distributions.
-The types of tax-advantaged accounts that may be opened with ALPS are described below.
-Investors should consult their tax adviser or legal counsel before selecting a tax-advantaged account.
+Subject to restrictions, a tax-qualified account may either allow you to currently deduct amounts contributed to such accounts or allow you to receive taxfree distributions.
+The types of tax-qualified accounts that may be opened with ALPS are described below.
+Investors should consult their tax adviser or legal counsel before selecting a tax-qualified account.